epfl-ada/ada-2022-project-thegonios/README.md

 The last research focus would be to identify similiraties between historical periods.
 Tools like clustering methods could help us group historical events between them.

 ## Timeline (smooth evolution of the work acroos weeks)
-18.11.22 : Milestone P2, initial analysis and data handling pipeline. <br>
+- 18.11.22 : Milestone P2, initial analysis and data handling/exploration pipeline. <br>
--> 25.11.22 : Creation and testing of dictionaries. <br>
+- 25.11.22 : Creation and testing of dictionaries of historical events of interest. <br>
--> 02.12.22 : Homework 2. <br>
+- 02.12.22 : Homework 2. <br>
--> 09.12.22 : Final plots, datastory planned on paper. <br>
+- 09.12.22 : Final plots, datastory planned on paper. <br>
--> 18.12.22 : Datastory elaboration using plots, start design of the website and verify the notebook. <br>
+- 18.12.22 : Datastory elaboration using plots, start design of the website and verify the notebook. <br>
--> 23.12.22 : Milestone P3, full datastory and notebook submitting. <br>
+- 23.12.22 : Milestone P3, full datastory and notebook submitting. <br>

 ## Milestones (what we should end up with at precise dates)
-18.11.22 : Milestone P2, initial analysis and data handling pipeline. <br>
+1. Milestone P2, initial analysis and data handling pipeline. <br>
-25.11.22 : finite list of dictionaries for the events to analyze. <br>
-02.12.22 :  <br>
-09.12.22 : all plots done, datastory is planned on paper. <br>
+2. Define the historical periods/events of interest
+3. Create the corresponding dictionnaries and test their specificity
+4. Assess the quality of the dictionnaries
+4. Create main datastory graphs
+5. Try out sentiment analysis to identify and characterise historical events
+6. Cross analysis between historical events
-18.12.22 : website for the datastory is created (not fully designed), notebook is cleaned and optimized. <br>
+7. Create website for the datastory
-23.12.22 : Milestone P3, full datastory and notebook submitting. <br>
+8. Milestone P3, full datastory and notebook submitting

 ## Questions for TA's

+Suggestion on how to improve our method based on plot summaries to assign a movie to a historical period ?
+What is the most relevant way to define our number of word threshold ?
+Would you suggest focusing our analysis on one specific historical period ?

 ![](https://www.epfl.ch/wp/5.5/wp-content/themes/wp-theme-2018/assets/svg/epfl-logo.svg)